444 N Capitol St, Suite 418

 Assistant to the Director

-Bri joined the Office of Federal Relations in July 2010.
-She is responsible for office administrative duties, as well as providing support for the UW’s overall legislative program.
-Among other things, she is responsible for scheduling appointments on Capitol Hill, contributing to Federal Relations communications to campus, monitoring legislation and hearings, and submitting the University’s quarter lobbying reports.
+McKinzie joined the Office of Federal Relations in January 2014.
+She is responsible for office administrative duties and provides support for the UW’s overall legislative program.
+Among other things, she is responsible for scheduling appointments on Capitol Hill, contributing to Federal Relations communications to campus, monitoring legislation and hearings, and submitting the University’s quarterly lobbying reports.